 Example:

-A child can help brush the cat once a week, learning responsibility while bonding with their pet.
+A child can share the responsibility with parents to brush the cat once a week, in this way he will learn responsibility while strenthening their bonding with their pet.

 7. Abyssinian

-The Abyssinian is one of the most popular cat breeds for families with children due to its high energy, intelligence, and affectionate nature.
-These cats thrive in active households and enjoy being part of daily family life.
+The Abyssinian is one of the most popular cat breeds among families with kids because of its great energy, intelligence, and loving nature.
+These cats love being a part of family that have busy lifestyle.

 7.1 Friendly and Child-Loving Personality